With summer coming to an end in Jefferson City, now is a great time to get a kick start on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we complete includes:
+Some of the work we do includes:

-• Taking a look at the blower, motor, drain line and coils
+• Viewing the blower, motor, drain line and coils

 • Checking pressure and temperature

-• Reviewing lines, refrigerant totals and connections
+• Testing lines, refrigerant totals and connections

-There’s still time to have maintenance done this fall—and we can get your furnace ready for heating season too.
+There’s still time to have a tune-up done this fall—and we can get your furnace prepared for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a few items:
+You’ll only need a few tools:

 • Wet-dry vacuum and hose with a soft brush attachment